 Opanuku Stream (Grade 1)

 This first cycleway is 5km long between Great North Road and Henderson Valley Road.
 If you are looking for parking, the Corban Estate Arts Centre in the Corban winery makes a good entrance point.
 Make a stop at the “Moana the Eel”.
-You’ll know it when you see the 11 metre sculpture.
+You’ll know it when you see the 11-metre sculpture.
 Incidentally, it marks the entrance to a chain of reserves along the stream to explore.
 Take the Opanuku Art Bridge from Winery Way and pass various sculptures, mosaics and art posts.
-There’s ponies in Henderson Valley Park – cute, right? – and awesome views of the Waitakere Ranges.
+There are ponies in Henderson Valley Park – cute, right? – and awesome views of the Waitakere Ranges.

 Oratia Stream (Grade 1)